dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-05.md

 ### Task 2: Configure Web Content Filtering

+Configure policies across your device groups to block certain categories.
+Blocking a category prevents users within specified device groups from accessing URLs associated with the category.
+For any category that's not blocked, the URLs are automatically audited.
+Your users can access the URLs without disruption, and you'll gather access statistics to help create a more custom policy decision.
+Your users will see a block notification if an element on the page they're viewing is making calls to a blocked resource.

 1. Navigate to the [Microsoft Defender Portal](https://go.microsoft.com/fwlink/p/?linkid=2077139).

 1. In the navigation pane, select **Settings > Endpoints > General > Advanced Features**.